BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 ## Use Case

-The company (let's call it _DoxHut_) was performing **PoCs** and running tests directly on what we can call a production environment.
-The software solution was implemented on a piece of software running on devices already established within the customer's facilities.
-Although it was _code_ injected in an application, it required various pieces of hardware installation and frequent maintenance. <br>
+At the company, let's call it "DoxHut," they were running **PoCs** (Proof of Concepts) directly on production.
+The software solution was implemented on devices already established within the customer's facilities.
+Although it was code injected into an application, it required various hardware installations and frequent maintenance.
-The challenge, however, was the team available to cover eventual incidents.
-Since we were **dealing with hardware**, on-site analysis was often inevitable.
-The team was mainly constituted of two levels: <br>
-- **SREs**, in charge of controlling the servers' stability and, among other things, running a second level of analysis, usually requested by the Field Technicians, once they run the first instance of analysis and got confirmation on the issue not being related to the hardware installation's status. <br>
-- **Field Technicians**, mostly constituted by interns, most of them part-time, and distributed across the country so that in-situ assistance was feasible. <br>

-As soon as I learned what they did and how they did it, I noticed most of the incidents were time-sensitive, and the two instances of analysis had to occur swiftly and efficiently.
-To contribute to this cause, I interviewed **SMEs** from both sides, gathered all information on common issues and the steps to achieve their resolution, created a rough draft, validated it with them, and published the following **Help Docs page** for **troubleshooting** the issues they faced on a daily basis.
+However, they faced a challenge when it came to handling incidents.
+The senior **SREs** (Site Reliability Engineers) had a lot on their plates, leading them to onboard new team members, mainly juniors.
+The newcomers needed proper guidance on their day-to-day tasks, which sometimes meant the more experienced colleagues had to pause their work to assist them with "basic stuff."

+When I took on the **tech writer** position, I had the opportunity to get to know each team better.
+During interviews, I asked them about their pain points.
+It turned out that they had always wanted to create an **FAQ** for newcomers, but they never had the chance to do so.
+Gathering testimonies and data, I created a page in our knowledge base with frequently asked questions.
+After reviewing and publishing it, I shared the page with the team.
+This sparked discussions, leading to additional items to include, which I promptly addressed in the periodic updates I had planned for this documentation piece.

 ## SRE FAQ

 ### Goal

-This section is explicitly meant for cleanly organized solutions to common DevOps SREs requests like creating a user on a machine, setting up a new user, etc...
+Welcome to the neatly organized section for common **DevOps SREs** requests!
+Here, you'll find solutions to tasks like creating a user on a machine or setting up a new user, all aimed at saving valuable time for our SREs and unblocking coders more swiftly.
-The goal is to both save the SRE's time as well as unblock coders faster.

-> 💡 If any solution is outdated, please reach out/start a thread on our Slack channel (#sre-faqs) and ping our technical writer @Jonathan Pinetta requesting an update.
+> 💡 We're all about staying up-to-date!
+If you come across any outdated solutions, don't hesitate to reach out and start a discussion on our **Slack** channel (#sre-faqs).
+Feel free to ping our technical writer, **@NaguiPinetta**, to request an update.
+We're committed to providing the latest and greatest solutions for you!
 <br>

 ### On this Page